Krefeld: Transport

 Krefeld is connected to the Deutsche Bahn network with several stations, including its main station, Krefeld Hauptbahnhof.
 They are served by Intercity, Regional-Express and Regionalbahn trains.
 The Düsseldorf-based Rheinbahn operates a Stadtbahn service to the centrally located Rheinstraße stop.
 This line was the first electric inter-city rail line in Europe, established in 1898, and commonly called the K-Bahn because of the letter "K" used to denote the trains to Krefeld.
 Nowadays, in the VRR notation, it is called U76, with the morning and afternoon express trains numbered as U70, the line number there coloured red instead of the usual blue used for U-Bahn lines.
 The term K-Bahn, however, prevails in common usage.

 The city of Krefeld itself operates four tramway and several bus lines under the umbrella of SWK MOBIL, a city-owned company.
-Since 2010, 19 of the oldest trams of the type Duewag GT8 were replaced by modern barrier-free trams of the type Bombardier Flexity Outlook.
+Since 2010, 19 of the oldest trams of the type Duewag GT8 were replaced by modern accessible low-floor trams of the type Bombardier Flexity Outlook.
 SWK Mobil owns an option to buy another 19 trams of the same type to replace the last 19 Duewag M8 trams.
-The whole tram fleet will then be barrier-free.
-Next to that the city plans to extend the line 044 in Krefeld-Hüls to connect the northern district of Hüls with the Krefeld downtown area.
+The whole tram fleet will then be accessible to persons with disabilities.
+The city also plans to extend the line 044 in Krefeld-Hüls to connect the northern district of Hüls with the Krefeld downtown area.